Kinto/kinto.js/docs/upgrading.md

 * `collection.sync()` now rejects asynchronously when the specified remote is invalid (#540)
 * `incoming-changes` hook now receives decoded records
 * Remote deletion conflicts are now resolved with decoded records
+* Last pull step in sync() only retrieves what was changed remotely while pushing local changes
+* `pushChanges()` prototype changes and now accepts a list of records
+* the database is not scanned anymore when pushing conflicts rsolutions

 ## 3.x to 4.x